The Algorithms Behind Moana’s Gorgeously Animated Ocean

 John Ernest and George were enchanted by their father’s machine.
 From the glass portals along the tube, they observed red snappers, yellowtails, fat groupers, and other shimmery creatures weaving through the coral reef of the Bahamas.
 And they had the idea of bringing a camera with them next time.
 Later, when they shared their still photos with newspapers—images included a blurry oblong shark and shadowy seaweed—it created a sensation.

-Eventually, the Williamsons’ tubes—outfitted with a new, specialized spherical observation chamber that had a large funnel-shaped window—would be used to film the underwater scenes in the 1916 film, Twenty Thousand Leagues Under the Sea.
+Eventually, the Williamsons’ tubes—outfitted with a new, specialized spherical observation chamber that had a large funnel-shaped window—would be used to film the underwater scenes in the 1916 film, 20,000 Leagues Under the Sea.
 “I call this my magic window,” one of the silent film’s intertitle cards reads, before revealing a gray, clouded ocean view.
 “We gaze on scenes which you might think God never intended us to see.”

 At the time, the footage was extraordinary.
 The film was a smashing success.